spryker/spryker-docs/docs/scos/dev/back-end-development/extending-spryker/development-strategies/spryker-os-module-customisation/extending-the-spryker-core-functionality.md

 ## Extending SprykerCore Functionality
 To extend the functionality of a class from SprykerCore, a new class with the same name must be added to the corresponding location on the project side.

-Replacement rules, described in the [Extending the Core](/docs/scos/dev/back-end-development/extending-spryker/development-strategies/spryker-os-module-customisation/extending-the-core.html) document work for the next classes in Spryker module:
+Replacement rules, described in the [Extend the core](/docs/scos/dev/back-end-development/extending-spryker/development-strategies/spryker-os-module-customisation/extend-the-core.html) document work for the next classes in Spryker module:

 * `Facade`
 * `BusinessFactory`